San Timoteo Canyon: San Timoteo Canyon Schoolhouse

 The San Timoteo Canyon Schoolhouse, a museum and park operated by the Riverside County Parks department, was built in 1883, and added to the National Register of Historic Places on January 19, 2001.
 It was acquired by Riverside County Parks from the Beaumont Unified School District in 1993, but was not opened to the public until after 2007, when a five-year restoration was completed.

-Fossils discovery
+San Timoteo Formation

+Part of the wider San Timoteo Formation in the Badlands, fossils from the Pliocene and early Pleistocene have been excavated in San Timoteo Canyon since the early 1900's.

+El Casco Substation

-In 2010, a construction crew found a deposit of Quaternary Period prehistoric animal fossils dating back 1.4 million years before present in San Timoteo Canyon.
+In 2010, a construction crew found a deposit of Irvingtonian fossils dating back 1.4 million years ago in San Timoteo Canyon.
 The well-preserved natural cache contained nearly 1,500 bone fragments.
-They included those of: a giant cat that was the ancestor of the saber-toothed tiger; ground sloths the size of a modern-day grizzly bear; two types of camels; and more than 1,200 bones from small rodents.
+They included those of: two species of sabretooth cats; ground sloths the size of a modern-day grizzly bear; two types of camels; and more than 1,200 bones from small rodents.
 Other finds include new species of deer, horse, and possibly llama.